NahomyArgueta/NahomyArgueta/README.md

 - 📫 How to reach me **n.arguetanavarrete@gmail.com**

-- 📄 Know about my experiences: I am a final year student of Web Application Development.
+- 📄 Know about my experiences: I am Web Developer, focused on frontend with a strong based backend knowledge.
 I have worked with technologies such as PHP, JS, CSS, HTML, Java, MySQL and React.
 I have solid problem-solving skills and effective teamwork collaboration.

 - ⚡ Fun fact **I believe in JS supremacy**